- Rev Horror

 And finally, we have the woman who the two women are staying with, who attempts to protect herself from the zombie invasion with salt.
 Just salt.
 When this works, because apparently they’re voodoo zombies (leading me to believe that the priestess actually did summon them), we start to wonder if maybe there’s more to this woman than meets the eye, and, surprise!, there is.
 She turns out to be bad all along!
 But then the zombies eat her with little to no fanfare, because of course they do.

 This one was just lazy, honestly, and that was the biggest problem with it.
 There was nothing new, there was no new take on anything, and there wasn’t even an attempt at any action sequences.
 It was just kinda like, ahhh, zombies, lets run at them so our characters can die a horrible death and we can go eat at the catering table.
 The rushed, hasty entrance of the man with the boat at the end is sloppy, and a perfect example of the deus ex machina that was needed to bring this film to the finish line.
-The problem is that it was lagging behind the already dense field of zombie movies before it crossed said finish line.
+The problem is that it was lagging behind the already dense field of zombie movies before it crossed said finish line, and we welcome the boat pilot and hope he can rescue us from this movie as well.